e-caste/iptfup/README.md

 Simply use `iptables <new firewall rule>`.
 The iptables fuck-up prevention will come in handy if you ever make a mistake that would be irreparable without it.
 Also supported:
 `iptables -L` to list all the currently active rules
 `iptables -F` to remove all the current rules
+`iptables-restore < /path/to/iptables.rules` to restore a ruleset from a file1